 Thank you to all the new followers who read my blog.
 I appreciate and salute your efforts to read anything, even awfully written stuff like mine.

 This chapter is all about exploring and deepening the lore behind the Prince nickname I gave to the main character.
-I wanted to flesh him and create an interesting mythology around his exploits.
+I wanted to flesh him out and create an interesting mythology around his exploits.

 The same intention was behind the slow reveal that Malik and Woods are mirror opposites of one another, differing only in the paths they chose.